 So let's strive to forgive as we have been forgiven.
 As far as it depends on us, let's seek to live in harmony with one another.
 Such actions may allow us to give the reason for the hope that we have.
-And let's thank our savior whose love and presence we'll enjoy now and forever.
+And let's thank our Savior whose love and presence we'll enjoy now and forever.

-"I consider that our present sufferings are not worth comparing with the glory that will be revealed in us" (Romans 8:18 NIV).
+I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.

+(Romans 8:18)

-"Cancel culture" is a modern form of ostracizing someone, either online by blocking their social media or in the real world by firing them or cutting ties with them.
+"Cancel culture" is a modern form of exiling someone, either online by blocking their social media or in the real world by firing them or cutting ties with them.
 Sometimes it's because of unacceptable actions, and sometimes it's because they expressed an unpopular opinion.
 I'm not saying I'm always a fan of this.
 It's often immature and unloving.
-But there is a good cancel culture that has been a valuable part of Christianity for a long time.

-While our culture, and sadly often churches, "cancel" people who have done terrible things, Jesus cancels the terrible things people do.
-Jesus cancels sin, but he forgives people that cancel culture ostracizes.
-While news reports choose never to forget a high-profile failure, Jesus chooses never to remember.
+Christianity offers a good type of "cancel culture."
+Sometimes people are canceled for doing terrible things, but Jesus cancels the terrible things people have done.
+News outlets may choose to never forget a high-profile failure, but Jesus chooses never to remember.